sahiliamsso/docs/source/admin-guide/oxtrust-ui.md

 ![smtp-config](../img/oxtrust/smtp-config.png "SMTP Configuration")

 The Gluu Server needs a mail server in order to send notifications.
-The fields on this page are self-explanatory, such as hostname, user, password, ssl-requirement, authentication requirement, sending name and address.
-All fields are manadory and the configuration can be tested before confirmation.
+All fields in this form are manadory and the configuration can be tested before confirmation.

 | Fields | Description |
 |--------|-------------|